Treatments and procedures

 Continuous positive airway pressure (CPAP) is a treatment for obstructive sleep apnoea.

 A drip is a short, small plastic tube that a doctor or nurse will put into your child's vein, using a needle.
 They will leave a plastic tube in so that fluids and medicines go directly into your child's blood.

 An epidural is a very effective method of pain control used both during and after major surgery to the chest, tummy and legs.

-Grommets may be recommended if your child has glue ear that won't clear up, or frequent ear infections.
+Your child's doctor may recommend grommets if your child has glue ear that won't clear up, or if has frequent ear infections.